 Many people hearing the term charge card will say, “Charge what?”

 It’s hard to blame them: You don’t see charge cards much anymore.
-Today, the only major provider still offering them is American Express.
+Today, the only major provider still offering one is American Express.
 And the only charge card you can currently get is the business Plum Card.

 What is a charge card?

 What’s the biggest difference between a credit card and a charge card?
 You can carry a balance month to month on a credit card.
 With a charge card, you have to pay your balance in full each month.

 An easy way to tell if you’re looking at a charge card is by checking a card’s terms and conditions.
 For instance, here’s the pricing information for a credit card:

 See the interest rates for “Purchase Annual Percentage Rate,” “Balance Transfer APR” and “Cash Advance APR”?
 You’ll also find information about an interest grace period and the minimum interest charge.
 This is a clear indication that you’re looking at a credit card.

 Now look at the pricing information for Plum Card:

 There’s no information about interest payments anywhere.
 Here, you’re looking at a charge card.

 Did you know?

 Charge cards trace their roots back to the late 1800s, when companies issued metallic “charge plates” and “charge coins.”
 These were used to imprint customer information onto sales slips.